DebjaniSihiLab/starter-hugo-research-group/content/post/zhuonan have been accepted to attend the 5th Training Course on New Advances in Land Carbon Cycle Modeling/index.md

   focal_point: "top"
 ---

 Yaxi Du decoded hidden mechanisms of soil carbon cycle processes using exciting metaphors and visuals!
-Yaxi is also a semi-finalist of Laney Graduate School's 3 minute thesis competition.
-Congratualtions, Yaxi!
+Yaxi is also a semi-finalist in Laney Graduate School’s 3-minute thesis competition.
+Congratulations, Yaxi!
 We are proud of you!